librae130/guass-elimination/README.md

-Simple guass elimination for solving linear equations without pivoting.
+Simple guass elimination for solving linear equations, no pivoting. sympy is a must.